stevenhei/SimpleFTP/README.txt

-#Author : Tang King Hei, Steven
-This simple application is an implementation of a ftp protocol.
+This application is an implementation of a simplified FTP protocol.
 It works under linux environment and with gcc compiler.

 #HowtoUse